-Verified Account Codes entered by phone users must match a 4-digit code that has been preprogrammed into an Account Code Table.
-(It is possible to enter up to 10 digits for a Verified Account Code; however, only the first 4 digits will be used to verify the code.)
+Verified Account Codes entered by phone users must match a 4-digit or 10-digit code that has been preprogrammed into an Account Code Table.
+Depending on the setting, the user can enter anything from 1-4 digits or 1-10 digits.
 These codes can also be either forced or voluntary.
 You can program these codes with their own TRS (Call Barring) Class assignment so that, when entered, they will override the extension's TRS (Call Barring) Class.
 Thus, Verified Account Code users can "float" from phone to phone, placing calls that would normally be restricted on that phone.